the-okapi/scheduler/README.md

 - Program will output workshop A01 as A1
 - . in between letter and number
 - Only one double block
-- Order of workshop numbers matter
+- Grade in Input spreadsheet